williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 ### Custom User Experience

-By default, the Authorization Endpoint will display the Okta login page and authenticate the user if they don't have an existing session.
+By default, the Authorization Endpoint displays the Okta login page and authenticates the user if he or she doesn't have an existing session.
 If you prefer to use a fully customized user experience, you can instead authenticate the user via the [Authentication API](http://developer.okta.com/docs/api/resources/authn.html).
 This authentication method produces a `sessionToken` which can be passed into the Authorize Endpoint, and the user won't see an Okta login page.

 > Important: Okta uses public key cryptography to sign tokens and verify that they are valid.
 See the last section of [Access Tokens](#access-tokens) for more information on the logic your application must have to ensure it’s always updated with the latest keys.

-### Reserved Scopes

-The Okta Authorization Server reserves a number of pre-defined (reserved) scopes which can't be overridden.
-These include the standard OpenID Connect scopes (`openid`, `profile`, `email`, `phone`, `address`, `offline_access`) as well as a special scope called `groups`.

-Scopes are defined in the request parameter, and claims are in the Access Token returned from the request.

-> For more information about OpenID Connect and ID Tokens, see [OpenID Connect](/docs/api/resources/oidc.html).
-They are included here for completeness.

-* ID Tokens are returned with all requests to `/oauth2/v1/authorize`.
-In addition to reserve scopes and claims, ID Tokens contain an authorization grant.
-* Access Tokens and Refresh tokens are returned from requests to `/oauth2/v1/token` if the request contains an authorization code or Refresh Token.

-You can also define your own custom scopes in the request.

 ## Tokens
 {:.beta}